zzzprojects/EntityFramework.DynamicFilters/docs2/pages/documentations/filter-condition/prevent-all-disabled-filter-conditions.md

 Prevent the inclusion of conditions in the sql query used to enable/disable filters.
 This will completely prevent the ability to enable & disable filters globally throughout the application.

-If you will never require the need to enable or disable filters at any time during the application life cycle, you can prevent this condition entirely.
+If you never require the need to enable or disable filters at any time during the application life cycle, you can prevent this condition entirely.

 ```csharp